destimon/network-viewer/README.md

 Project may have problems with leaks in CLI due to time constraints, but the main functional implemented and works fine.
 Daemon memory usage maximum - 0.1%.

+Libft - my own C Library.
+You can see repo in my profile.

 ## Usage
 * Install libpcap, if you don't have already.
 `sudo apt-get install libpcap-dev`